 Areas needing improvement included:

-- Training – inadequate training provided to staff relating to whistle-blowing as a whole, and in particular a lack of training that particularly distinguished between staff and managers and investigation teams.
+- Training – inadequate whistle-blowing training provided to staff, and in particular a lack of training that particularly distinguishes between staff and managers and investigation teams.

 - Protection – Some firms had not clearly documented how a whistle-blower would be protected from future victimisation.